-If enabled all transparent fragments will be rendered.
-If disabled, only the frontmost surface fragments will be render.
-Disable this option to ensure correct appearance of transparent from any point of view.
+- If enabled all transparent fragments will be rendered.
+If disabled, only the front-most surface fragments will be rendered.
+Disable this option to ensure correct appearance of transparency from any point of view.

-Type of shadows used for this transparent surface.
+Type of shadows used for a transparent surface.
 Eevee does not support colored shadow maps.

-Half transparent shadows can be produced by using hashed transparent shadows and larger Soft value on shadow map.
+Half transparent shadows can be produced by using hashed transparent shadows and a larger Soft value on the shadow map.